kai-v/Object-Counting/README.md

 # Object-Counting
-Object counting using Open CV
+Object counting using Open CV and morphologiocal operators